SeedTactics/fms-insight/docs/client-efficiency.md

 sidebar_label: Efficiency
 ---

-The efficiency tab shows some charts and graphs for a monthly summary of the operation of the cell.
-These reports are designed to expose potential inefficiencies and problems, allowing you to gradually alter the flexibility or operation of the cell to improve performance.
-We suggest you review the efficiency data once per month.
+The best metric for continuous improvement of an FMS is not cost/piece but instead is the bottlenecks and utilization of system resources (the goal is to produce more stuff with the same machines and quality).
+The efficiency tab shows some charts and graphs for a monthly summary of the operation of the cell, displaying reports that in our experience are very helpful to find and fix bottlenecks.
+We suggest you review this data once a month and use these reports to gradually alter the flexibility or operation of the cell to improve the performance.
+The [improve an FMS](improve-fms.md) documentation goes into more details about how to make the most of these efficiency calculations.
-At the top of the tab, you can choose to view either the data from the past 30 days or view data for a specific month.

 ## Station Cycles